 Belize Kriol English

 [bzj] Widespread, including communities on Ambergris and Caulker cayes.
-70,000 in Belize (2006).
-Population total all countries: 110,000.
+L1 users: 130,000 (2014 UNSD).
+Total users in all countries: 170,000.
 Status: 3 (Wider communication).
 Lingua franca in much of the country.
-Alternate Names: Kriol, Miskito Coast Creole English, Western Caribbean Creole Dialects: None known.
+Alternate Names: Miskito Coast Creole English, Western Caribbean Creole.
+Autonym: Kriol.
+Dialects: None known.
 Reportedly similar to Nicaragua Creole English [bzk] and Islander (San Andrés) [icr] creoles.
 Historically an extension of Nicaragua Creole English.
 There is a spectrum of varieties from standard American English usage to creole.
-Classification: Creole, English based, Atlantic, Western
+Classification: Creole, English based, Atlantic, Western.

 [spa] Corozal, Orange Walk, and Cayo districts.
-196,000 in Belize (Instituto Cervantes 2012).
-L2 users: 22,000 in Belize (Instituto Cervantes 2012).
+196,000 in Belize, all users.
+L1 users: 174,000 (Instituto Cervantes 2012).
+L2 users: 22,000 (Instituto Cervantes 2012).
 Status: 3 (Wider communication).
-Alternate Names: Castellano, Español Classification: Indo-European, Italic, Romance, Italo-Western, Western, Gallo-Iberian, Ibero-Romance, West Iberian, Castilian
+Alternate Names: Castellano, Español.
+Classification: Indo-European, Italic, Romance, Italo-Western, Western, Gallo-Iberian, Ibero-Romance, West Iberian, Castilian.
+Comments: Non-indigenous.